 Use standard or paired mat styles

-Enter imperial (fraction) or metric measurements
+Enter imperial inch or metric mm measurements

 "Calculating the size of a picture frame isn't difficult.
 Picture Frame Calculator just makes it quicker and easier, by allowing you to view the proportional balance between the picture, mat and molding sizes, and reducing the chance of a mathematical error."